-The recent increase in energy rates across Australia has prompted businesses and home owners to look for ways to save energy and identify “air leaks” to improve their heating/cooling system’s efficiency.
+The recent increase in energy rates across Australia has prompted businesses and home owners to look for ways to save energy and identify “air leaks” to improve their heating/cooling system’s energy efficiency windows.
 Windows and doors are amongst the most common areas for air leakage in a building’s structure.
 For windows, it can be around the window if it has not been installed correctly or through its openings if the system does not seal properly when closed.

 When most people think of louvre windows, the benefit of natural cross flow ventilation generally comes to mind.
 When fully open, louvres allow twice as much air to circulate compared to traditional window designs.
 By maximizing cool breezes, the need for air conditioning in summer is significantly reduced.
 But what about in winter when the louvres are closed?
 Louvres have often been regarded as “inefficient insulators” due to their inability to seal when the glass blades are flushed against each other.
 Traditional louvre designs do not have weather stripping or the barriers necessary to keep air from forcing its way in (or out).